 In July 2002, Corinda performed for The Denim and Diamonds Benefit Concert, in support of Camp Jean Nelson for The Canadian Diabetes Association.
 This event raised more than $50,000 for the association's Camp Jean Nelson, a camp for children with diabetes.

 In 2004, Corinda created "For The Love Of It in support of The Canadian Breast Cancer Foundation".
 This double benefit concert and silent auction raised over $10,000 for the CBCF with support from the Calgary community, and she received recognition from Mayor Dave Bronconnier and Premier Ralph Klein.

 In 2013 Corindas began singing acapella at open mics in downtown Calgary .On April 5 2014 she sang a 16 song acapella showcase at Café Koi Calgary

-Some of the live performance highlights this year have been the debut of "This Unexpected Love" at Café Koi in Calgary on Jan 2 2016 Café Koi Showcase with Michael Dodds, performing at Gravity Espresso and Wine Bar in support of Fort Mac (25% of proceeds donated to The Canadian Red Cross), and performing at Hotel Arts Raw Bar.
+Some of the live performance highlights were the debut of "This Unexpected Love" at Café Koi in Calgary on Jan 2 2016 Café Koi Showcase with Michael Dodds, performing at Gravity Espresso and Wine Bar in support of Fort Mac (25% of proceeds donated to The Canadian Red Cross), and performing at Hotel Arts Raw Bar.